-Identified problems/obstacles To achieve a general awareness in the school community towards the immigrant pupils and their families as people with rights and duties and citizens of the World.
-Lessons learned

-Every trimester a report of the advances in the development of the linguistic competences and if these have been properly acquired, if still in process or if not started.
+Innovation and Success Factors Identified strong points Linguistic immersion, inclusive education, interculturality, respect to diversity, tolerance.
+Universal Design for Learning Methodology (UDL).
+Challenges Identified problems/obstacles To achieve a general awareness in the school community towards the immigrant pupils and their families as people with rights and duties and citizens of the World.
+Lessons learned Evaluation Every trimester a report of the advances in the development of the linguistic competences and if these have been properly acquired, if still in process or if not started.
 In that report it specified if the pupil is now out of the problem as he/she has already acquired the expected aims and now can follow the curriculum in Spanish with the appropriate level.
-Through the Survival Algeciras Project, a serious game developed by Omnium Lab in cooperation with the program PeaceApp of the UNAOC (United Nations Alliance of Civilizations) awarded with the "Premio a la Acción Magistral 2017".
+Opinion Innovation Through the Survival Algeciras Project, a serious game developed by Omnium Lab in cooperation with the program PeaceApp of the UNAOC (United Nations Alliance of Civilizations) awarded with the "Premio a la Acción Magistral 2017".
 The mail objective is to raise awareness and make people understand the tragic reality that is so close to them but that they do not face most of the times.
-Through this resource, several cross curricular aspects are dealt: inclusion, education, interculturality, peace, respect, empathy with the highest guarantees that the pupil is accepted and respected by the rest of the group/class/school/community.
-The ATAL classes are a starting point for the insertion of immigrant students as well as their families giving them access to the Spanish language, the culture and the way of living, respecting their life baggage as well as their idiosyncrasy.
-Learning a language is a vehicular tool for the acquisition of the rest of the key elements of our students' life.
+Effectiveness Through this resource, several cross curricular aspects are dealt: inclusion, education, interculturality, peace, respect, empathy with the highest guarantees that the pupil is accepted and respected by the rest of the group/class/school/community.
+Sustainability The ATAL classes are a starting point for the insertion of immigrant students as well as their families giving them access to the Spanish language, the culture and the way of living, respecting their life baggage as well as their idiosyncrasy.

+Replicability Learning a language is a vehicular tool for the acquisition of the rest of the key elements of our students' life.
+Potential for learning or transfer for schools wanting to be more inclusive